kevskillz/Portfolio/content/posts/scouting-app.md

 ## Conclusion
 Creating this scouting app was a game-changer for our team.
 It not only saved us time but also improved the accuracy of our data, which was crucial for making informed decisions during competitions.

-Thank you for reading!
-I hope you found this post insightful.